castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 #### Debug

-Add the `debugger;` statement to the code place where you want to start the debugging session.
+Add the `debugger;` statement to the code at the location where the debugging session should start.

 In the `.env.test` file uncomment the `NODE_OPTIONS` variable.